About

 How Stress Affects the Heart

+When a person is under stress, the body releases hormones such as adrenaline and cortisol.
+These hormones temporarily increase heart rate, blood pressure, and blood sugar levels.
 While this reaction helps in emergencies, long-term activation of these stress pathways can strain the cardiovascular system.
 Over time, this may lead to:

 • High blood pressure due to prolonged tightening of blood vessels.